Emily Procter: Career

-Procter is friends with actress Jorja Fox, who starred as Sara Sidle in the CBS police drama CSI: Crime Scene Investigation from 2000 to 2015.
-Fox persuaded Procter to audition for the starring role of Calleigh Duquesne in the CSI spin-off CSI: Miami, which she ended up winning.
+Procter played the starring role of Calleigh Duquesne in the CSI spin-off CSI: Miami.
 The show ran on CBS for 10 seasons, from September 23, 2002, to April 8, 2012.

 Procter participated in 2007's Live Earth event by reading aloud, along with a number of other actresses, an essay that Michelle Gardner-Quinn wrote while she was a student at the University of Vermont.

-In February 2013, Procter had a recurring role in the final two episodes of season four of the USA Network crime drama White Collar.
+In February 2013, Procter appeared in the final two episodes of season four of the USA Network crime drama White Collar.
 She played Amanda Callaway, an agent from Atlanta who is promoted to head of the FBI's white collar crimes division in New York City.

 Activism

 In 2019, Procter founded a nonprofit organization called Ground Breakers that supports change, community and equitable infrastructure.
-Her nonprofit The Ground offers social and emotional language awareness to combat negative personal narratives and promote peaceful conflict resolution.
+The Ground Breakers offers social and emotional language awareness to combat negative personal narratives and promote peaceful conflict resolution.
 The Ground teams up Defy Ventures, a nonprofit that addresses social problems such as mass incarceration and recidivism, to offer programs at Kern Valley State Prison and Nightingale school in Stockton, California.

 Personal life

 Procter has been in a relationship with musician Paul Bryan since 2008.
-On December 8, 2010, she gave birth to their daughter Philippa Frances (called "Pippa").
+On December 8, 2010, she gave birth to their daughter.
 Because her pregnancy was not written into the ninth season of CSI: Miami, her appearances were limited.

 Procter has taken part in various triathlons and marathons.
 She is an avid poker player and has participated in at least one celebrity poker tournament.
 Procter also sings in a 1980s cover band originally called White Lightning but since renamed Motion.
 Procter has volunteered with the Young Storytellers Program and at homeless shelters.

 Procter has an interest in interior decoration and antiques that she put to practical use when decorating the 1921 Spanish-style home that she owns in Los Angeles.
 During the 2007–08 Writers Guild strike, she designed a home for a friend in Saint John, U.S. Virgin Islands and, according to People magazine's Country Special of March 2009, decorated Kenny Chesney's home in Malibu.
 She was also a guest judge on the Home & Garden Television show Summer Showdown.

 Procter was keynote speaker at the Spring 2019 commencement at her alma mater, East Carolina University.

+Procter's home was destroyed in the 2025 Pacific Palisades wildfires.